Mooncakes with Coconut Filling (Banh Trung Thu / Banh Nuong Nhan Dua)

 Use a small pastry brush to remove the excess flour from the cakes.

-Bake the cakes at 375 degrees Fahrenheit for 10 minutes.
+Bake the cakes for 10 minutes.

 Remove cakes from oven and allow to cool for 5 minutes.
 Spritz each cake with water.